Adimasi1/sentiment-analysis-API/README.md

 - Render: if deploying to Render, ensure the service uses Python 3.11 (via `runtime.txt`, the Render UI, or a manifest).
 Use the smallest runtime that meets your memory needs.
 - Memory note: spaCy and some NLP libraries can consume significant RAM.
 For small plans (e.g. 512 MB) either use lazy-loading (already implemented) or upgrade the instance.

-Final notes

-- There are example tests and sample data under the `test/` folder.
-- If you want an even lighter runtime, you can remove spaCy and use regex-based cleaning instead of lemmatization.

-If you want, I can commit this change and push it to the repository, or remove files like `render.yaml` if you prefer to manage runtime settings via the Render UI.

-FastAPI service for text cleaning and sentiment scoring.